-The Student Charter, developed jointly by the University, Students and the Students' Union, is an important part of how we establish and maintain clear mutual expectations for the experience of all undergraduate and postgraduate students.
-The Charter outlines the expectations for both the University's and your commitments during your programme, including; responsibilities and conduct towards your studies, communication, Welsh Language, welfare, representation and dealing with your concerns.
+Our Student Charter, developed jointly by the University, students and the Students' Union, is an important part of how we establish and maintain clear mutual expectations for the experience of all undergraduate and postgraduate students.
+It sets out what we can expect from each other as partners in a learning community regardless of campus, partner institution and mode of study.
+You can access the charter, in full, here.